Ever wondered how much CO2 is emitted by cars or whether electric vehicles really are a cleaner alternative? Check out our infographics to find out.

 Significantly reducing CO2 emissions from transport will not be easy, as the rate of emission reductions has slowed.
-Other sectors have cut emissions since 1990, but as more people become more mobile, CO2 emissions from transport are increasing.
+Current projections put the decrease in transport emissions by 2050 at only 22%, far behind current ambitions.

 Cars major polluters

-CO2 emissions from passenger transport vary significantly depending on the transport mode.
-Passenger cars are a major polluter, accounting for 60.7% of total CO2 emissions from road transport in Europe.
+CO2 emissions from passenger transport varies significantly depending on the transport mode.
+Passenger cars are a major polluter, accounting for 61% of total CO2 emissions from EU road transport.